Mostafa1Jamal1/alx-higher_level_programming/0x11-python-network_1/README.md

 `5-hbtn_header.py` -> a Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header

+`6-post_email.py` -> a Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response.
+The email is sent in the email variable
+No check arguments passed to the script (number or type)